top of page

 7 Tips for Farm Succession Planning

-Updated: Nov 7, 2022
+Updated: Nov 21

 According to the most recent family farm statistics in the US, 98% of all farms are actually run by families and contribute to 88% of our food production.
-Generally, most family farms — small, midsize, and large-scale — are neither low-income nor low wealth, as median household income increases along with farm sales.
+Generally, most family farms — small, midsize, and large-scale — are neither low-income nor low-wealth, as median household income increases along with farm sales.
 It is necessary, however, to ensure continuity on these farms for the next generation onwards.
 This can be achieved through succession planning, or the smooth transfer of leadership (and in many cases, ownership) or a business, so that it can thrive even when its current owners leave.
 Farm succession planning is a complicated process that takes 12–24 months to execute, not including the time it takes to reach an agreement.
 Unfortunately, many farm owners put this off until they’re almost retired, as they often are too overwhelmed to start.
 This doesn't have to be overwhelming if you take small steps.

 What is farm succession and why is it important?

 As mentioned earlier, farm succession is a set of contingencies put in place by farm owners to ensure that their property continues to prosper once they have stepped down from management.
 Proper succession planning is all about helping operations run smoothly and without interruption during this transition period.
-A successful succession plan ensures that you can rely on your successors to carry out the mission and the vision of your organization, as well as accomplishing key goals.
-Many strategies often rely on heavy employee involvement, with the end-goal being upskilling and promotion.
-It also encapsulates any long-term plans to help the new farm manager to gather their bearings before fully transitioning into a leadership position.
+A successful succession plan ensures that you can rely on your successors to carry out the mission and the vision of your organization, as well as accomplish key goals.
+Many strategies often rely on heavy employee involvement, with the end goal being upskilling and promotion.
+It also encapsulates any long-term plans to help the new farm manager gather their bearings before fully transitioning into a leadership position.
 Lastly, farm succession planning is all about adapting to new changes brought on by new leadership.
 It is important for farms, especially those run by families, to have a succession plan in place to ensure that there will be no conflict in terms of the flow of management.
 This will also prevent any legal battles from popping up between possible inheritors, ensuring that all assets are divided as the previous owner intended.
-Having a good succession plan also ensures that the next generation of leadership has requisite knowledge of the farm’s operations and is equipped with the right capabilities to help the business continue growing.
+Having a good succession plan also ensures that the next generation of leadership has the requisite knowledge of the farm’s operations and is equipped with the right capabilities to help the business continue growing.
 While many people think that a family business doesn’t need this kind of plan when it comes to succession, it will actually help save everyone from operational, logistical, and emotional headaches in the long run.
 Without a clear plan, it is possible for a farm’s operational structure to crumble and cease functioning.
 As not only your business’ leader but as the head of your family, it is your responsibility to prevent that from happening.
 It can be a tedious process – but one that is definitely worth an immense amount of attention.
 If you’re feeling lost or confused about where to start, here are a few tips you can begin with for your farm succession planning:

 1. Be clear in your communication

 According to agricultural economy researchers, farm family businesses that actively discussed their goals, identified successes, and were educated on the transfer process were more likely to make progress in both management and ownership transfer.
 The initial discussion doesn’t have to be formal; you can simply call a family meeting to initiate the process.
 Be sure to include everyone who will be impacted.
 If you already have potential successors in mind who are capable of running the farm, ask if they want the job so you’re sure to be on the same page.
 If there are multiple successors vying for the role, talk about the potential for sharing responsibilities or consider ways to separate the operation so they can run viable agribusinesses independently.
-Remember, this is an emotional decision for all, so you have to communicate clearly over potential disagreement and conflict.
+Remember, this is an emotional decision for all, so you have to communicate clearly over potential disagreements and conflicts.

 2. Structure a succession timeline